azurecitadel/azurecitadel/content/marketplace/partnercenter.md

 [Create a commercial marketplace account in Partner Center](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account)

-If your company is **already enrolled in Partner Center but not in the Commercial Marketplace programme**.
+If your company is **already enrolled in Partner Center but not in the commercial marketplace programme**.

 [Create an account using an existing Partner Center enrollment](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account#create-an-account-using-existing-partner-center-enrollments)